dlce-eva/python-newick/README.md

 ## Reading Newick

-Since Newick specifies a format for a set of trees, all functions to read Newick return a `list` of `newick.Node` objects.
+Since Newick specifies a format for a **set of trees**, all functions to read Newick return a `list` of `newick.Node` objects.

 - Reading from a string: